Tassia Quirino, 30, was born in São Paulo. She lives and works in London.

-Since the beginning of her film career, Tassia has developed several projects related to art.
-She directed the documentary Thread in Blue (2011), that follows the urban intervention made by Regina Silveira - recognized Brazilian artist - on the facade of MASP (São Paulo Museum of Art).
-The film was awarded at the Asolo Art Film Festival (Italy) and selected in several film festivals.
-She has also directed "In Situ/In Process" (2010), a video installation made for the project Ocupação at Itaú Cultural dedicated to the artist Regina Silveira; and "Blind Spot" (2013), film made for the solo exhibition Positional of the artist Juliana Cerqueira Leite at Casa Triângulo.
+Tassia studied Film at FAAP University (2011) and worked in the film industry for over eight years.
+Since the beginning of her career, Tassia developed several projects related to art.
+She directed the documentary Thread in Blue (2011), that follows the urban intervention made by Regina Silveira - recognized Brazilian artist - on the facade of São Paulo Museum of Art (MASP).
+The film was awarded at the Asolo Art Film Festival (Italy) and screened in several film festivals.
+She also directed "Blind Spot" (2013), film made for Juliana Cerqueira Leite solo exhibition Positional at Casa Triângulo.